 3. Colmar

-Experience a fairytale-like Christmas in Colmar, a picturesque town where every street is adorned with unique and intricate decorations.
+Experience a fairytale-like Christmas in Colmar, a picturesque French town where every street is adorned with unique and intricate decorations.
 Colmar's Christmas market is spread across multiple locations, each with its own theme and charm.
 Explore the Old Town with its timber-framed houses, visit the Unterlinden Museum, and don't miss the Little Venice district with its charming canals, all beautifully illuminated during the holiday season.
+Colmar is one of the most famous French Christmas towns.

 4. Lyon